How National Grid’s SAP Implementation Damaged Their Company

 Nor could National Grid take advantage of certain attributes of the SAP solution that are designed to enhance an organization’s financial close and reporting capabilities.
 The system’s flawed mapping and related design defects prevented National Grid from benefitting from the SAP FERC module, which addresses unique accounting requirements set by FERC for public utilities like National Grid.

 SAP ERP had defects?
 Why did this claim not receive broader coverage?
-This is a major issue, and I cannot recall this specific claim ever breaking into the SAP community’s consciousness.
+This is a significant issue, and I cannot recall this specific claim ever breaking into the SAP community’s consciousness.

 For more than a year after go-live, National Grid was unable to use the SAP FERC module to process the extensive financial reports it must regularly provide to FERC, and the company was forced to seek numerous extensions from its regulators.